firefly-iii/docs/docs/docs/firefly-iii/importing-data/introduction.md

 - [Website and documentation](https://gitlab.com/ludo444/fireflyrevoluttransactions)

 ### YNAB importer

+!!! warning
+    The YNAB importer is discontinued as of January 1st, 2022.

 You can migrate from "You Need a Budget" using the dedicated [YNAB importer](http://github.com/firefly-iii/ynab-importer).